-Most of the modern keyboards come with pre-defined hardware media keys as the primary command.
+Most modern keyboards come with pre-defined hardware media keys as the primary command.

-Good to know that media keys are triggered.
+It’s good to know that media keys are triggered.
 For example, from F1 to F12, all media keys have different functions, like increasing or decreasing the volume.
-Let us see the possible workarounds to fix the multimedia keys issues.
+Let us see the possible workarounds to fix the multimedia key issues.

 Use the Fn button to fix the Excel Shortcut

-If you have problems with your keyboards media keys regarding shortcuts in Excel, use the Fn key to fix them.
+If you have problems with your keyboard media keys regarding shortcuts in Excel, use the Fn key to fix them.

 For example, if Shift + F11 for Insert new Worksheet shortcut key is not working, your media keys are set up as the primary.
-To fix the shortcut, press Shift + Fn + F11, and your shortcut will work again.
+Press Shift + Fn + F11 to fix the shortcut, and your shortcut will work again.

-Here are some function key-based examples with Fn key:
+Here are some function key-based examples with the Fn key: